 When we visited:

-We visited on a slightly grey August day in 2018 and were anxious that the occasional drizzle and lack of blue skies might hamper our fun.
+We visited on a slightly grey August day and were anxious that the occasional drizzle and lack of blue skies might hamper our fun.
 It didn’t remotely.
 There were so many fun activities and things to see and do we forgot all about the weather and the sun even came out in the end too.

 What age and family is WWT London Wetland Centre best for?